mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Senate.
 Last stop," called the operator.

-I helped him off the funicular and he took a seat on the first bench he could find to rest his legs.
+I helped him off and he took a seat on the first bench he could find to rest his legs.
 It was a small public square directly in front of the senate building.

 "Ah this brings me back.
 You see that gate?
 I used to walk through it every day.
 I would always round the left corner as I entered from the west.
 And the steam fountain - Oh I loved to perch on the side of that thing and rake my fingers through the cool mist."